Compyx/t64fix/README.md

 # t64fix

-Version 0.4.0
+**Version 0.4.0**

 ## New in version 0.4.0

-Add `--create` command: create a T64 image and write one or more PRG files to it.
+* Add `--create` command: create a T64 image and write one or more PRG files to it.
+* Have the option parser properly report a missing argument for string arguments, not just fail silently.

 ## Introduction